Wally: Batched Private Nearest Neighbor Search at Scale: Evaluation

-\item \textbf{Pacmann}, \cite{DBLP:journals/iacr/ZhouSF24} which is a concurrent work.
-Like \name, this scheme also employs sublinear server computation, but it offers full obliviousness.
-Pacmann's approach differs from \name in two key aspects.
-Firstly, to locate the nearest neighbor, Pacmann utilize a graph-based search algorithm.
-Secondly, Pacmann employs sublinear Offline/Online PIR to retrieve graph nodes and traverse the graph.
+\textbf{Pacmann}~\cite{DBLP:journals/iacr/ZhouSF24}, which is concurrent work.
+Like \name, this scheme employs sublinear server computation, but it offers full obliviousness.
+Pacmann's approach differs from \name\ in two key aspects.
+First, to locate the nearest neighbor, Pacmann utilizes a graph-based search algorithm.
+Second, Pacmann employs sublinear Offline/Online PIR to retrieve graph nodes and traverse the graph.
+For each query, the scheme requires multiple round trips and per-query maintenance.
+We compare our results with the ones provided in the Pacmann paper~\cite{DBLP:journals/iacr/ZhouSF24}, which is sufficient since we conducted our own experiments in a comparable environment.

-For each query, the scheme necessitates multiple round trips and per-query maintenance.
-We compare our results with the ones provided in the Pacmann paper~\cite{DBLP:journals/iacr/ZhouSF24}, which is sufficient since we conducted our own experiments in the matching environment. \end{itemize}
+\textbf{Metadata Fetch.} To fetch metadata, Tiptoe relies on an offline/online PIR scheme called SimplePIR (referred to as the URL step in their paper).
+We run the SimplePIR open-source implementation to estimate performance for this step.
+Pacmann has not implemented metadata fetch step.
+The comparison for metadata fetch is given in \autoref{sec:metadatafetch}.

-For \name, we calculate the QPS and bandwidth by summing the cost of $\Delta$ real queries and fake queries.
+\textbf{Comparison with Tiptoe.} The results are presented in \autoref{tab:main_exp}. \name\ significantly outperforms Tiptoe across all metrics.
+Notably, \name’s QPS is $7\text{-}29\times$ higher.
+This is because in Tiptoe, the server must perform at least one expensive operation per entry in the database.
+Similarly, the communication per query is $6.7\text{-}31\times$ smaller than Tiptoe's, for varying numbers of clusters probed.
+Tiptoe can only probe a single cluster per query, and to probe more clusters, a new query must be initiated.
+For $\Delta=1$, a single probe case, \name’s MRR@100 score is only slightly better than Tiptoe’s score of 0.11.
+However, as we increase to $\Delta=5$, \name’s MRR@100 score improves to 0.18, which is considerably better than Tiptoe’s score.